ROCmSoftwarePlatform/triton/python/perf-kernels/tools/plot-layout/README.md

-                        element type of operand B -mfmaTrans            If set, then use mfma.trans layout -scale                If set, plot the scale tensor for mfma_f8f6f4 instructions -lds_layout {swizzle,padding,none}
+                        element type of operand B -mfmaTrans            If set, then use mfma.trans layout -scale                If set, plot the scale tensor for mfma_f8f6f4 instructions -banks {32,64}        choose the number of banks in LDS -lds_layout {swizzle,padding,none}
                         choose the LDS data layout -lds_access {read,write,none}